pohepie/pohepie/FAQ.md

     Refrain from providing unsolicited advice or backseat gaming.
     Tech support discussions should be directed privately to prevent chat disruptions.
     Only trusted individuals in a specific subject may provide advice.
+    This rule is not posted on Twitch as currently all my followers are trusted and knowledgeable in the games I play.
 ## General Harry Potter FAQ
   - **How did you find out about the series?** *I was a huge fan of the series as a kid, recently decided to revisit the classic games.*
 ## Harry Potter 2 PC FAQ